MuhtasimTanmoy/notebook/books/design pattern - elements of reusable object oriented software.md

     - The Structural class patterns use inheritance to compose classes, while the Structural object patterns describe ways to assemble objects
     - The Behavioral class patterns use inheritance to describe algorithms and flow of control, whereas the Behavioral object patterns describe how a group of objects cooperate to perform a task that no single object can carry out alone

-- Composite is often used with Iterator or Visitor.
+- Composite is often used with an Iterator or Visitor.
 - Some patterns are alternatives: Prototype is often an alternative to Abstract Factory.
 - Some patterns result in similar designs even though the patterns have different intents.
 For example, the structure diagrams of Composite and Decorator are similar.